Vogon-P0et/hello-world/clear-aligners-blog.md

 ## Investment in Your Future

 When considering clear aligners, remember that you're investing in more than just straight teeth - you're investing in confidence, professional presence, and long-term oral health.
-Our office offers flexible payment options and will work with your insurance to maximize your benefits.
+Our office offers flexible payment options and will work with your insurance to maximize your benefits, if they cover clear aligners.

 ## Ready to Transform Your Smile?

 Don't let misaligned teeth hold you back from showing your best smile.
 Schedule a consultation today to discover if clear aligners are right for you.
 Our experienced team will guide you through every step of your journey to a more confident smile.

-Contact Northpoint Dental today at [PHONE] to schedule your clear aligner consultation, or book online through our website.
+Contact Northpoint Dental today at (904) 439-8300 to schedule your clear aligner consultation, or request an appointment online through our website.
 Your perfect smile is waiting.